-We offer a well- rounded, ACGME-accredited, four-year Residency Training Program in General Adult Psychiatry that provides clinical experience in all areas of psychiatry which establishes a foundation for future specialization.
+We offer a well- rounded, ACGME-accredited, four-year Residency Training Program in General Adult Psychiatry that provides clinical experience in all areas of psychiatry, which establishes a foundation for future specialization.
 The educational philosophy of this program emphasizes fundamental mastery of a wide variety of diagnostic and treatment approaches, and an intellectual appreciation of the evidence supporting their use.

-In addition to the Residency, the Department also offers advanced residencies (fellowships) in Child & Adolescent and Consultation-Liaison Psychiatry and Admin/Public Psychiatry.
+In addition to the Residency, the Department also offers fellowships in Child & Adolescent and Consultation-Liaison Psychiatry.
 We have an American Psychological Association accredited Clinical Psychology Internship as well a Psychology Externship program.